aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/aztec-barcodes/_index.md

 gen.Save($"{path}AztecSymbolModeRune.png", BarCodeImageFormat.Png);
 {{< /highlight >}}

-## Encoding Byte Streams
+## **Encoding Byte Streams**
 ***Aspose.BarCode for .NET*** allows encoding streams of bytes as *Aztec* barcodes.
-To visualize the text under *Aztec* barcodes, it is necessary to initialize the [*TwoDDisplayText*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/codetextparameters/properties/twoddisplaytext) (see more information about this property [here](https://docs.aspose.com/barcode/net/working-with-barcode-text-appearance/#replacing-barcode-text-in-2d-barcodes/)).
+To visualize the text under *Aztec* barcodes, it is necessary to initialize the [*TwoDDisplayText*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/codetextparameters/properties/twoddisplaytext) property (see more information about this property [here](https://docs.aspose.com/barcode/net/working-with-barcode-text-appearance/#replacing-barcode-text-in-2d-barcodes/)).
 The code sample provided below shows how to encode a stream of bytes into an *Aztec* barcode.

 {{< highlight csharp>}}
 byte[] encodedArr = { 0xFF, 0xFE, 0xFD, 0xFC, 0xFB, 0xFA, 0xF9 };